deuzu/github-democrat-action/README.md

   <h3 align="center">Github Democrat Action</h3>

   <p align="center">
-    Enforce democracy on a repository by merging pull requests by voting score.
+    Enforce democracy on a project by allowing a community to vote for mergeable pull requests.
     <br />
     <a href="https://github.com/deuzu/github-democrat-action/"><strong>Explore the docs »</strong></a>
     <br />